-If you are having problem with wifi coverage in your ‘big’ house, there are 2 solutions to your problem.
+If you are having problems with wifi coverage in your ‘big’ house, there are 2 solutions to your problem.
 Either you upgrade the antenna to a high gain antenna or purchase a range extender.
 The best solution is to upgrade the antenna and use a range extender, alternatively, you can optimize your router via this simple 6 tips on getting 5x better Wifi signal and speed, a simple hack such as aluminum foil and changing the position of the router will greatly boost the overall coverage.

 01 – Difference Between Directional vs. Omni Antennas